-Our Hospice Program is committed to caring for patients and families who face life-limiting illnesses, helping them manage pain and symptoms, while focusing on emotional and spiritual comfort and supporting them in making important decisions and enhancing their quality of life.
+Our Hospice Program is committed to caring for patients and families who face end-stage illness.
+We help patients manage pain and symptoms, while focusing on emotional and spiritual comfort and supporting them in making important decisions and enhancing their quality of life.

 There is still hope when entering into hospice care.
 The hope shifts.
 It is hope for a quality life, taken day-by-day, during the advanced stage of illness.
-Hospice care recongnizes death as the final stage of life, and seeks to enable patients to continue an alert, pain-free life, and to manage other symptoms, so that their last days may be spent with dignity and quality, surrounded by their loved ones.
+Hospice care recognizes death as the final stage of life, and seeks to enable patients to continue an alert, pain-free life, and to manage other symptoms, so that their last days may be spent with dignity and quality, surrounded by their loved ones.

 Frequently Asked Questions: